 In the era of digital marketing, the food industry leans heavily on food photography to get mouths watering and get people to their restaurants, food trucks, bakeries and grocery stores.
 Food photos tempt customers, give a hint of atmosphere, and create expectations.
-And on online delivery platforms, they are the main visual representation of your product and brand.
-So those little pictures are a kind of a big deal!
+On online delivery platforms, they are the main visual representation of your product and brand.
+So those little pictures are kind of a big deal!
 Here are some tips to get them right.

 #1 Create expectations your food can live up to

 It’s important to really think through the photos you’re putting on delivery apps.
 Photos should be professional, but should also be a realistic representation of your product.
 The online delivery app is your shop window: your photos should feel like a “sneak peek” inside your restaurant.

 “ The online delivery app is your shop window: your photos should feel like a “sneak peek” inside your restaurant”

 Using stock photos portraying a glam, generic version of your food is a major no-no. The customer will inevitably be disappointed when they receive their real-looking food in a cardboard container.
 When it comes to delivery app photos, you have to stick to the “what you see is what you get” principle.
 While of course photos have to show your food in a good light, customers should also be able to get an accurate sense of what they have to look forward to.

 #2 Take tasty pics (even without expensive equipment)

 Of course your food has to look attractive and tasty.
 And don’t worry, you don’t need to use professional photo equipment to achieve that.
 You can also take great shots with your smartphone if you pay attention to the following points: